Georgia (U.S. state): Transportation

-Health care
+Healthcare

 The state has 151 general hospitals, more than 15,000 doctors and almost 6,000 dentists.
 The state is ranked forty-first in the percentage of residents who engage in regular exercise.

 Notable people

 Jimmy Carter, from Plains, Georgia, was President of the United States from 1977 to 1981.
 Martin Luther King Jr. was born in Atlanta in 1929.
 He was a civil rights movement leader who protested for equal rights and against racial discrimination.
 He won the Nobel Peace Prize in 1964.
 Blake R. Van Leer played an important role in the civil rights movement, Georgia's economy and was president of Georgia Tech.
 Mordecai Sheftall, the highest ranking Jewish officer in the American Revolution, was born and lived his life in Georgia.
-Naomi Chapman Woodruff, originally from Idaho, was responsible for developing a peanut breeding program in Georgia which lead to a harvest of nearly five times the typical amount.
+Naomi Chapman Woodruff, originally from Idaho, was responsible for developing a peanut breeding program in Georgia which led to a harvest of nearly five times the typical amount.